timescale/docs/timescaledb/overview/release-notes/index.md

 For this reason, we removed support for PostgreSQL 11 starting in the TimescaleDB 2.4 release.
 For TimescaleDB 2.4 and onwards, PostgreSQL 12 or 13 are required.

 <highlight type="tip">
-TimescaleDB 2.5 is currently GA, and we encourage users to upgrade in testing environments to gain experience and provide feedback on new and updated features.
+TimescaleDB 2.5 is now available, and we encourage users to upgrade in testing environments to gain experience and provide feedback on new and updated features.